MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-overview.md

 ## Get the SDK

 The SDK is available as a NuGet package and as open source on <a href="https://github.com/Microsoft/BotBuilder" target="_blank">GitHub</a>.

+> [!IMPORTANT]
+> The Bot Builder SDK for .NET supports .NET Framework 4.6 or newer.
+If you are adding the SDK to an existing project
+> targeting a lower version of the .NET Framework, you will need to update your project to target .NET Framework 4.6.

 To install the SDK within a Visual Studio project, complete the following steps:

 1. In **Solution Explorer**, right-click the project name and select **Manage NuGet Packages...**.